rkwitt/excess_capacity/README.md

 ```
 *The artwork (cat) used is licensed from Sniggle Sloth.*

+*We are currently updating the repo with additional notebooks and tutorials - a final version will be available ASAP after NeurIPS '22*

 ## Overview

 The following sections describe (1) how to use our code to reproduce the experiments of the paper and (2) how to use our constrained layers in your own experiments.